 Fellowship training includes extensive experience in the medical, psychological, and social aspects of infection with HIV and AIDS.
 Fellows learn to work with a multidisciplinary team in the HIV Clinic to manage the longitudinal changes of AIDS.

 For four weeks (half days), you receive infection control and antimicrobial stewardship didactic and hands-on experience.
 During this time, you are expected to complete the Infectious Diseases Society of America's online Infection Control Course.

-The intensive care unit (ICU) service performs consultations for medical, surgical, neurological, and other intensive care unit patients.
+The intensive care unit (ICU) service is a regional referral center for critical care — which includes nearly 200 ICU beds at Mayo Clinic's campus in Rochester, Minnesota, serving a Level I Trauma Center — performs consultations for medical, surgical, neurological, and other intensive care unit patients.
 Fellows gain experience diagnosing and managing nosocomial pneumonia, systemic inflammatory response syndrome, meningitis, and other life-threatening infections.

 A critical care fellow rotates with an infectious diseases fellow on the ICU infectious diseases service each month.

 The orthopedic infectious diseases service provides consultation for patients with bone, joint, and musculoskeletal infections.
 Faculty members are lead authors of national guideline committees (Infectious Diseases Society of America).